exakat/php-dictionary/dictionary.rst

 Final Class Constants
 ---------------------

-Using final with class constants
+Using the final option with class constants, the constant cannot be redefined by a child class.
+It is not possible to give it a new value or visibility.

+It yields a Fatal error : 'y::x cannot override final constant'.

 .. code-block:: php

    <?php

    class x {
-       final const X = 1;
+       final public const F = 1;
+       public const C = 2;
+   }

+   class y extends x {
+   	//
+       public const C = 3;
    }

    ?>